skabeo/bookstore/README.md

 ## 🔭 Future Features <a id="future-features"></a>

-- A functional form where users can add book.
+- A functional edit button where users can edit the book sent to the library.
-- Much improved UI
+- Categories link to be filled with the appropriate UI.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>